 • pneumonia.

-Violation of the respiratory function leads to a deficiency of oxygen in the tissues, negatively affects the vital activity of absolutely all organs.
-The developing brain especially suffers from a lack of oxygen in young children.
+Impaired respiratory function leads to oxygen deficiency in tissues and negatively affects the vital functions of absolutely all organs.
+Children especially suffer from lack of oxygen early age developing brain.

 Forecast